Beth Myers: 2008 presidential campaign

 Myers worked closely with Romney again in 2007–08, serving as campaign manager in his bid for the presidency.

 2012 presidential campaign

 In April 2012, Romney announced that he had chosen Myers to lead his presidential campaign’s search to help him select a vice presidential candidate.

 Romney aides have described Myers as Romney's most trusted advisor.

 Subsequent career

 In 2013, Myers was a signatory to an amicus curiae brief submitted to the Supreme Court in support of same-sex marriage during the Hollingsworth v.
 Perry case.

-In the 2014 midterm election, Myers' son, Curt Myers, ran for MA State Representative in Brookline, MA.
+In the 2014 midterm election, Myers' son, Curt Myers, ran for Massachusetts State Representative in Brookline.
 He challenged Rep. Frank Smizik (D) and lost 80% to 20%.